jpalardy/jpalardy.github.io/_posts/2015-01-02-watch-youtube-faster.markdown

 Why is this a good idea?
 Because I find that watching at 1.5x doesn't affect my understanding of the content.
-Of course, it depends on the video: how technical or difficult it is, how well edited it is, and the signal-to-noise ratio.
+Of course, it depends on the video: how technical or complicated it is, how well edited it is, and the signal-to-noise ratio.

 How much time does it save?